GNOME/gjs/doc/Style_Guide.md

 var b = foo.bar;
 ```

 If your usage of an object is like an object, then you're defining "member variables."
-For member variables, use the no-quotes no-brackets syntax, that is, `{ bar: 42 }` and `foo.bar`.
+For member variables, use the no-quotes no-brackets syntax, that is, `{bar: 42}` and `foo.bar`.

-If your usage of an object is like a hash table (and thus conceptually the keys can have special chars in them), don't use quotes, but use brackets, `{ bar: 42 }`, `foo['bar']`.
+If your usage of an object is like a hash table (and thus conceptually the keys can have special chars in them), don't use quotes, but use brackets, `{bar: 42}`, `foo['bar']`.

 ## Variable naming ##